miraliumre/gsm/README.md

 ## Security Considerations

 It's clear that 2G technology is outdated and not secure.
-Therefore, any GSM network, including those set up following this guide, shouldn't be considered safe for transmitting sensitive information.
+No GSM network should be considered safe for transmitting sensitive information.
 Additionally, creating a GSM network like this could pose risks to both the host system and any networks connected to it.

 The Osmocom project's components use a variety of TCP ports for different purposes.
-One key feature is the VTY (virtual terminal), which allows a user to connect, monitor, and tweak settings on a component.
+One key feature is the VTY (virtual terminal), which allows a user to connect, monitor, and tweak settings on a running component.
 In the setup we're discussing, these ports are configured to only accept connections from the local machine (localhost) and don't require any authentication.
 This means that anyone with access to the system could potentially log in, run commands, and